sgohlke/stackstream-streaming-tutorial/README.md

 * If you want your live stream to be available to everyone, **do not set visibility to private**.

 #### (optional) Share the link to your room
-You can share the link to your room on social media or the [stackstream discord server](https://discord.gg/22XphDqu7C) (for planned rooms use #planned_rooms, for live ones #live_rooms).
+You can share the link to your room on social media.

 ### Hosting your room
 If the preparations are done and the time for the stream has come, you can start your room.
 While hosting the room there are a few things to do.